b3llyfish/fate-of-byzantium/README.md

 * Populists factions now fight for independence rather than enforcing a state faith
 * Populists counties are no longer prevent from joining factions if their faith matches the state faith
 * A character's 'Governor Efficiency' now affects a county's desire to join a Populist faction (poor governors lead to more revolts)
+* Characters will now consider a claimant's 'House Power' (relative to the Emperors) when creating/joining claimant factions

 #### Government
+* Theme armies cap and limit is reduced by 1
-* Cost of mercenaries and men-at-arms is increased by 15%
+* Cost of mercenaries is increased by 50%

 #### Governor Efficiency
 * Revamped how skills contribute to the score, with low skills contributing less and high skills contributing more

 #### Succession
-* Empire level successions in admin governments will give an unpressed claim to the runner-up (can be extended/removed via game rule)
+* Empire level successions in admin governments will give an unpressed claims to the runner-ups (number of claims given can be extended/removed via game rules)

 ## Game Rules